Accountability, Transparency and Consultative Governance

-It actively promotes robust dialogue and makes policy recommendations that prevents or prohibits unfair discrimination.
+It actively promotes robust dialogue and makes policy recommendations that prevent or prohibits unfair discrimination.
 It also holds members of the Executive accountable collectively and individually.
 Parliament can by a resolution request an SRC member to give an account for their actions to Addendum E of Student Parliament Constitution.
 It can also institute a vote of no confidence in an SRC member, a number of SRC members or the SRC collectively.
 Parliament also makes use of a number of committees; standing, ad hoc, portfolio and joint, in order to effectively fulfil its mandate.

 Parliament also facilitates public involvement by means of its practices and its committees.
-As an organ of student governance Parliament must also assist and protect the Court and other institutions/structures to ensure their independence, impartiality, dignity, accessibility and effectiveness.
+As an organ of student governance, Parliament must also assist and protect the Court and other institutions/structures to ensure their independence, impartiality, dignity, accessibility and effectiveness.